spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/02-eks.md

 </InfoBox>

 * Configure one or more worker node pools.
-A worker node will be  configured by default.
+A single worker node will be configured by default.
     - Name - a descriptive name for the node pool.
     - Size - Make your choice of minimum, maximum and desired sizes for the worker pool.
-The size of the instances will scale between the minimum and maximum size under varying workload conditions.
+The size of the worker pool will scale between the minimum and maximum size under varying workload conditions.
     - Instance type - Select the AWS [instance type](/clusters/new-clusters/eks/#awsinstancetypewithpodcapacity) to be used for all nodes in the node pool.

 * Optionally creates one or more Fargate Profiles to aid the provisioning of on-demand, optimized compute capacity for the workload clusters.